Board of Visitors

 earned his M.A. in political science from Georgia State is 1998.
 He is currently director of Governmental Affairs for the Georgia Municipal Association.
 His office is responsible for representing the needs of city governments — from Adel to Zebulon — at the Georgia State Capitol.
 Prior to GMA, Tom worked under two lieutenant governors as the Senior Policy Analyst for the Georgia Senate Research Office.
 In that role, he served as the lead staff person for the Senate Natural Resources and Environment Committee, the Senate Transportation Committee, and the State and Local Governmental Operations Committee.

 earned her Masters of Business Administration in Management from Georgia State in 1998.
-Kimberly is an Independent Consultant at KDH Consulting, Inc.
+Kimberly is a director for PriceWaterhouseCoopers, where she leads large scale healthcare technology and transformation projects.

 Elizabeth Kenny (Beth)